Tina-otoge/blog/_posts/2018-07-26-Why-I-think-C-is-a-good-thing-for-beginners.markdown

 et vous vous plaignez que ça prenne du temps

 Translated to english:
->With C#, you call list.sort() an a 50k elements list, and you complain about your program being slow
+>With C#, you call list.sort() on a 50k elements list, and you complain about your program being slow

 You know to react when in a more forgiving language like Python, you see an `OutOfMemoryException`.
-You thanks the language to handle the boilerplate code, but you remember that it's not just magic.
+You thank the language to handle the boilerplate code, but you remember that it's not just magic.

 You learn to read an API documentation.
-You learn good practice, clean coding style, efficiency
+You learn good practice, clean coding style, efficiency.

 Yes, it's annoying, but at least you understand **computer programming**, not just programming.
-Other language are probably just based on a runtime written in C or C++ anyway (JVM is written in C, so does CPython).
+Other languages are probably just based on a runtime written in C or C++ anyway (JVM is written in C, so does CPython).
 Elevate yourself from wannabe programmers who do **entire string comparaisons** instead of enums.